Grilled Filet Mignon

 Once you have your filet mignon seasoned with either kosher salt and fresh cracked pepper or my homemade steak rub, it’s time to get those steaks on the grill.

-2. Grill over indirect heat.
+- Grill over indirect heat.
 Begin by placing your steaks on the indirect heat side of the grill.
 For this first cook, you’re aiming for your steaks to be within 10 degrees of your final target temperature.
 I recommend cooking filet mignon to medium rare or medium.
-This first step took me approximately 35-40 minutes.
-Flip your steaks halfway through this first cook, around the 20-minute mark.
+This first should take approximately 35-40 minutes.
+Flip your steaks halfway through this first cook around the 20-minute mark, then finish before searing.

 How Long to Grill Filet Mignon